 There are arguably three versions of the principle of non-contradiction to be found in Aristotle: an ontological, a doxastic and a semantic version.
-The first version is about things that exist in the world, the second is about what we can believe, and the third relates to assertion and truth.
+The first version concerns things that exist in the world, the second is about what we can believe, and the third relates to assertion and truth.
 The first version (hereafter, simply PNC) is usually taken to be the main version of the principle and it runs as follows: “It is impossible for the same thing to belong and not to belong at the same time to the same thing and in the same respect” (with the appropriate qualifications) (Metaph IV 3 1005b19–20).
 The following are some of those qualifications: The “same thing” that belongs must be one and the same thing and it must be the actual thing and not merely its linguistic expression.
 For example, it is possible for someone to be a pitcher and not a pitcher where “pitcher” in the first instance refers to a baseball player and in the second to a jug that can hold beer.
 Also, while it is possible for x to be actually F and potentially not F, it is impossible for something to be actually F and actually not F. A table can be actually red and potentially not red, but not actually red and actually not red at the same time.

 The second version is as follows: “It is impossible to hold (suppose) the same thing to be and not to be (Metaph IV 3 1005b24 cf.1005b29–30).”
 Although this version is ambiguous as it stands, it is best understood as the claim that it is impossible to hold the same thing to be F and not to be F &c.

-As a descriptive account of human psychology, this may not seem plausible.
+As a descriptive account of human psychology, this may seem implausible.
 People surely have inconsistent beliefs; indeed, most of us have many inconsistent beliefs.
 This is especially true if we take into account the consequences of our beliefs.
-Must one, though, believe the consequences of one's beliefs?
+Must one, though, believe the consequences of one’s beliefs?
 These remain difficult issues in modern philosophy of language and epistemology.
 Can one knowingly believe an outright contradiction?
 Heraclitus, for instance, seems to say contradictory things.
-Here, Aristotle might retort, and he does so retort with respect to Heraclitus, that people can say the words, but cannot really believe what they are saying (Metaph IV 3 1005b23–26).
+Here, Aristotle might retort, and he does so retort with respect to Heraclitus, that people can utter such words, but cannot really believe what they are saying (Metaph IV 3 1005b23–26).

 An alternate way of understanding the second formulation is to treat it not as a descriptive claim about human psychology, but as a normative claim, a claim about what it is rational to believe.
 On this view, it is not that one cannot believe that x is F and not F &c, but that one cannot rationally do so.